 There are three main types of catheters: Intermittent, External, and Indwelling.

 External Catheters are sometimes referred to as condom catheters or Texas catheters for men.
 These types of catheters never enter the body and are attached to a drainage bag, carrying a lower risk of infection.
-Most external catheters are used for more serious functional urinary problems and mental disabilities such as dementia.
-There are also external catheters for women such as the PureWick Female External Urinary Catheter, which is a great alternative to an invasive approach.
+Most external catheters are used for more severe functional urinary problems and mental disabilities such as dementia.
+There are also external catheters for women, such as the PureWick Female External Urinary Catheter, which is an excellent alternative to an invasive approach.

 And finally, there are Indwelling catheters, commonly referred to as Foley catheters.
 These catheters can be needed for either short- and long-term use.
-The indwelling catheter features a balloon at the end that inflates with a saline solution once the catheter is inserted into the bladder.
+Indwelling catheters feature a balloon at the end, which inflates with a saline solution after it enters the bladder.
 This balloon keeps the indwelling catheter securely in place.
-To remove the Foley catheter, the balloon is deflated and the indwelling catheter is then slid out of the urethra.
+To remove the Foley catheter, the balloon is deflated, and the indwelling catheter is slid out of the urethra.

 How Do I Properly Clean My Drainage Bag?